devanooga/devanooga.com/_posts/2022-04-06-Light-Tower-Antenna-Build-1.md

 ## It started with a need...

-So for those of you that are unfamiliar with [Ham Radio](https://en.wikipedia.org/wiki/Amateur_radio) is basically a hobby where a lot of us nerd out a bit _too_ much about radio technologies.
+So for those of you that are unfamiliar with [Ham Radio](https://en.wikipedia.org/wiki/Amateur_radio), it is basically a hobby where a lot of us nerd out a bit _too_ much about radio technologies.
 We're allowed a wide range of non-commercial uses on a lot of radio spectrum for all kinds of fun stuff; sending data, voice, images, video anywhere from feet to thousands of miles, limitations are mostly your creativity and well -- what the [FCC](https://www.fcc.gov/) allows us to do, pop into `#ham` if you're interested it!

 Part of my experience with ham radio has brought me to the need to get my antennas higher off the ground (as `@sam` and `@mubiles` likes to remind us -- "HEIGHT IS MIGHT!"), I've been running mine indoors and on my lawn on top of tripods I used for VR, not exactly the best solutions or the height I need.